Flaming Creatures: Obscenity trial and censorship

 Jonas Mekas (pictured in 1971) was among those arrested and prosecuted for screening the film.

 In February 1964, the Film-Makers' Cinematheque successfully showed the films from the Tivoli program at the New Bowery Theater, as a program titled "Our Infamous Surprise Program".
 During the program's third showing on March 3, police stopped the event while Flaming Creatures was being screened.
 They arrested Mekas, Jacobs, Florence Karpf, and Jerry Sims and seized the film reels and projection equipment.
 The police department did not return the only print of Warhol's film, about the making of Normal Love, and it is now considered lost.

-Mekas held a benefit screening of Un chant d'amour to raise money for a legal defense fund, but was arrested again for violating obscenity laws.
-The charges were dismissed under an agreement that Flaming Creatures not be shown until the legal status of Un chant d'amour was decided.
+Four days after the raid, Mekas held a benefit screening of Jean Genet's Un chant d'amour at the Writers Stage Theatre.
+The event was intended to raise money for a legal defense fund, but also to publicly link the censorship of Flaming Creatures to the work of a respected artist.
+Nevertheless, police seized the film, along with Stephen Dwoskin's Newsreel of Two Underground Film Stars Having Breakfast in Bed, and arrested Mekas again for violating obscenity laws.
+The charges from this screening were dismissed under an agreement that Flaming Creatures not be shown until the legal status of Un chant d'amour was decided.